U.S. Measles Outbreaks Are Driven By A Global Surge In The Virus

 Epidemiologists say that to stop the spread of the virus, 95% of people need to either be vaccinated or immune to measles because they already had the disease.
 In the year 2000, WHO launched a campaign to attack measles globally with the ambitious target of getting 90% of all children vaccinated before their first birthday.
 WHO at that point wasn't even talking about "eradicating" measles; the goal was simply to "control" it.

-The campaign has slashed the number of measles cases dramatically and brought the estimated number of measles deaths down from roughly half a million a year globally in 2000 to 28,124 in 2018 — but then it took off in the early this year.
+The campaign has brought the estimated number of measles deaths down from the roughly half a million a year globally in 2000 — but then it took off early this year.

 "Globally we've made great strides with reducing [measles] incidents by 80 percent since the year 2000," Goodson says.
 "But we do go through these periods where there are resurgences of measles.
 It happens and it's related to people not being vaccinated."